caocmai/SpotiFav/README.md

 An iOS app to authenticate as well as perform GET and POST calls to the [Spotify Web API](https://developer.spotify.com/documentation/web-api/)

 ## Description
 This app authenticates to the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) using the user's Spotify credentials.
-Once logged in they are provided with a access token that is then used by the app to perform various network calls.
+Once logged in they are provided with an access token that is then used by the app to perform various network calls.
+Additionally, songs can be saved locally to a user's favorite songs list.

 ### Features
 * Authenticates to the Spotify Web API to enable API calls
-* POST calls to get to get access token
+* POST calls to get access token from access code or refresh token
-* Executes various GET calls for [Spotify endpoints](https://developer.spotify.com/documentation/web-api/reference/)
+* Various GET calls for [Spotify endpoints](https://developer.spotify.com/documentation/web-api/reference/)
     * GET user top artists
-* Handles expired token, so users don't have to reauthenticate when token expires
+* Handles expired access token, so users don't have to reauthenticate when token expires
-* Track audio preview using AVFoundation
+* Audio preview tracks using AVFoundation with pause and resume functionality
 * Uses GCD(Grand Central Dispatch) to improve user experience
 * Uses custom network layer to perform network calls.